serge-sans-paille/pythran-stories/content/2025-05-29-hidden-weakness.rst

 =======

 As usual, the fix is very small, compared to the amount of work required to find it.
-In our case we can temporarly change the default visibility when including android system headers, as in:
+In our case we can temporarily change the default visibility when including android system headers, as in:

 .. code-block:: c